hyperjumptech/pranoto.ai/README.md

 4. Upon upload completion, video will be queued to be process (transcribed and indexed)

-5. Upon processed, video will be availbale for search.
-Try to search any word or expression by typing any word and press sarch.
+5. Upon processed (status of video is updated), video will be available for search.
+Try to search any word or expression by typing any word and press search.

 6. Result will be shown in the page result.
 Try to click to go into the point of time where word is mentioned in Video.